jadudm/18f-blinkie/README.md

-## Getting Started

 Congratulations!
 Your 18F blinkie is artistnal, Maine-made craft electronics **that you can program to blink**.

-To use your 18F blinkie:
+To make the blinkenlights go:

 1. Plug the small end of the USB-C cable into the blinkie.
 2. Plug the big end of the USB-C cable into a power source.

-Let das blinkenlights commence!

 ## Learn More for Great Awesome!